Ask Honey Grove Family Dentistry if our services are right for youMake an Appointment

 General anesthesia is determined on a case-by-case basis and may be recommended for patients that:

 - Experience high anxiety due to fear or low tolerance to pain - it can help to prevent or address dental phobias (fear of the dentist or oral surgery);

 - Have an allergy to local aesthetic or for whom local anesthetic is not effective in pain control;

 - Require complex or invasive oral surgery procedures, or oral surgery procedures that would otherwise require multiple visits if performed without sedation;

 - Experience a choking sensation (an exaggerated gag reflex), or have difficulty opening their mouth for a sustained period of time;

-At Honey Grove Family Dentistry, your comfort during dental procedures is important to us.
-Call us at 317-882-8000 for more information about sedation dentistry.
+At Honey Grove Family Dentistry, your comfort during oral surgery procedures is important to us.
+Call us at 317-882-8000 for more information.